Giving students the power of independent thought

-The Creative Writing Masterclass PD at Murdoch University will introduce a number of techniques for preparing the ground, sowing the seeds and harvesting ideas for writing.
+The Creative Writing Masterclass PD introduces a number of techniques for preparing the ground, sowing the seeds and harvesting ideas for writing.

 Not surprisingly, most idea generation methods require a combination of the senses — reading, listening, watching, feeling, tasting (or responding to taste), and of course sniffing things out.
 But — and it is a big but! — the capture must be recorded, therefore writing itself is the essence of idea capture.

 World renowned lyrics teacher, Pat Pattison, makes a point of saying that all writing contributes to the final choice, none is wasted, just as all manure goes into the final fruit.